xkbcommon/libxkbcommon/doc/custom-configuration.md

 itself, or, indeed, any of the rules, models, variant, options ([RMLVO]) described in `struct xkb_rule_names`.
-[RMLVO] names are merely lookup keys in the rules file provided by [xkeyboard-config] to map to the correct keycode, compat, geometry (ignored by libxkbcommon), symbols and types ([KcCGST]).
-The [KcCGST] data is the one used by XKB and libxkbcommon to map keys to actual symbols.
+[RMLVO] names are merely lookup keys in the rules file provided by [xkeyboard-config] to map to the correct keycode, compat, geometry (ignored by xkbcommon), symbols and types ([KcCGST]).
+The [KcCGST] data is the one used by XKB and xkbcommon to map keys to actual symbols.

 [RMLVO]: @ref RMLVO-intro
 [KcCGST]: @ref KcCGST-intro